Juan Francisco: Tampa Bay Rays

 On November 19, 2014, Francisco was claimed off waivers by the Boston Red Sox.
 He was designated for assignment on November 25, but was non-tendered and became a free agent.

 On January 10, 2015, Francisco signed a minor league deal with the Tampa Bay Rays.
 After failing to make the 25-man roster out of spring training, Tampa Bay attempted to send Francisco to Triple-A Durham Bulls, however he exercised an opt-out clause in his contract on April 5 and became a free agent.

 Yomiuri Giants

 On April 21, 2015, Francisco signed with the Yomiuri Giants of Nippon Professional Baseball.
 His NPB debut against the Hanshin Tigers took place on May 2.
 Francisco hit an RBI single that helped the Giants win a 1–0 shutout.

 Baltimore Orioles

-After sitting out the 2016 season, Francisco signed a minor league contract with the Baltimore Orioles in February 2017.
-He was released on May 16, 2017.
+After sitting out the 2016 season, Francisco signed a minor league contract with the Baltimore Orioles on February 14, 2017.
+He did not appear in a game for the organization and was released by the Orioles on May 16.

 Leones de Yucatán

 On June 6, 2017, Francisco signed with the Leones de Yucatán of the Mexican League.
-In 41 games he slashed .277/.330/.465 with 7 home runs and 30 RBIs.
+In 41 games for Yucatán, he slashed .277/.330/.465 with seven home runs and 30 RBI.

 Guerreros de Oaxaca

 On January 31, 2020, Francisco signed with the Guerreros de Oaxaca of the Mexican League.
-Francisco was released on June 5, 2020.
+He did not play in a game for the team due to the cancellation of the season as a result of the COVID-19 pandemic.
+Francisco was released by Oaxaca on June 5.